sapegin/washingcode-book/manuscript/book.md

 expect(parseExample('pizza', 'js', 'foo bar')).toEqual({content: 'pizza', lang: 'js', settings: {foo: true, bar: true}}) -->

-Here we’re creating an object with three fields, one of which, settings, is optional.
-And we’re doing it by mutating the initial `example` object when it should contain an optional field.
+Here we’re creating an object with three fields, one of which, `settings`, is optional.
+And we’re doing it by mutating the initial `example` object when it should have an optional field.

-I prefer to see the complete object shape in a single place instead of carefully reading the whole function code to find all possible object shape variations.
-Usually it doesn’t matter whether an object has no field at all or it has a field with an `undefined` value.
+I prefer to see the whole object shape in a single place instead of having to read the whole function to find all possible object shape variations.
+Usually it doesn’t matter whether a property has an `undefined` value or doesn’t exist at all.
 I haven’t seen many cases where it mattered for a good reason.

+We also have a special error case here that returns an entirely different object with a lone `error` property.
+But it’s really a special case because none of the properties of two objects overlap, and it doesn’t make sense to merge them.

-Usually I do this by using ternaries for simple cases or extracting code to a function for more complex cases.
-This is a good case for the latter because of a nested condition and `try`/`catch` block.
+I use ternaries for simple cases, and extract code to a function for more complex cases.
+Here we have a good case for the latter because of a nested condition and a `try`/`catch` block.

 Let’s refactor it: